The pyEDAA.OSVVM Documentation

 OSVVM Project

-OSVVM describes its projects using imperative TCL code in so called *.pro
+OSVVM describes its projects using imperative TCL code in so called *.pro files.
+These contain

 lots of information like VHDL library names, used VHDL standard, or compile order.
 Besides compilation